Preparing a Phalcon execution environment on CentOS

 Installing PHP

-Phalcon is a PHP framework, so it cannot be used unless PHP is installed.
+Phalcon is a PHP framework, so it cannot be used without PHP installed.

-When installing PHP using yum, the PHP version obtained from the standard repository for CentOS 7 is 5.4.
+If you install PHP using yum, the version of PHP obtained from the standard repository for CentOS 7 will be 5.4.

-For CentOS 6, it is 5.3.
-Both versions are no longer receiving security updates and are now considered fossils.
+For CentOS 6, it's 5.3.
+Both versions are now obsolete, with security updates no longer being provided.

-For this reason, when installing with yum, we recommend starting by obtaining the appropriate version of PHP from a source other than the standard repository.
+Given this situation, when installing with yum, we recommend starting by obtaining the appropriate version of PHP from a source other than the standard repository.

 These are the steps to use PHP from the remi repository, but due to dependency issues, you will need to install the epel repository first